Amina-H1/spotify-project/README.md

 •	Low Valence, Low Danceability: Billie Eilish - when the party's over (Danceability: 0.37, Valence: 0.20)
 •	High Valence, High Danceability: XXXTENTACION - Moonlight (Danceability: 0.90, Valence: 0.71)

+### Conclusion

+The API was rather limited in terms of its practical use for data analytics.
+When extracting songs from a playlist you are capped at 100 songs, removing that ability to analyse large quantities of data, reducing validity.
+The other option wasto extract random songs without a cap, however this left us to a random and small chance of using a good quality dataset.
+One major issue was that they didn’t have a live play count for the individual songs, meaning we had to pull this data from a less reliable source (Wikipedia), again damaging the validity of the analysis.

+Whilst, Spotify allows for plenty of different analysis measures, as mentioned in this project, we were left to the Spotify algorithms interpretation of how these measures were calculated.
+Measures such as ‘acousticness’ are very open to interpretation and are difficult to pin a precise value to.
+We would have liked to delve into the artists other songs to see how their most popular songs compared to their less popular songs to see if there was any correlation.

+Finally, we must understand that music itself is interpretive.
+Statistics alone aren’t able to justify why a song is so popular.
+There are external measures such as the emotional attachment people hold to an artist and similar phenomenon’s that aren’t available to pull from an API